One Stat to Rule Them All

 - And again in the Final Mix of Kingdom Hearts II, the godstat changes, as by the time you're grinding to get ready for Organization Data and Terra, given how that game throws AP Up at you, you have the potential to have more AP than you will ever, EVER need.
 The new godstat of your three—Attack, Defense, Magic—depends slightly on your strategy but tends to be magic, because of Reflect.
 Reflect creates a Beehive Barrier around Sora that reflects pretty much EVERY move onto the attacker—damage based on the strength of the original move and Sora's magic stat.
 Being that it is SO much easier to Reflect the bonus boss crowd to death than fight without Reflect...

-- In the original Kingdom Hearts AP wasn't quite so important, as there were no godlike alternate forms and only one devastating finishing blow.
+- In Kingdom Hearts AP wasn't quite so important, as there were no godlike alternate forms and only one devastating finishing blow.
 The real god stat in the game was MP, because more MP = more magical healing.
 Even better, the strength of your spells was determined by your maximum MP, so now you have better spells in addition to being able to cast them more often.

 - And it powered your special combat moves such as the Arcanum multi-attack.